ellefeg/RNASeq/scRNASeq_101/DifferentialCellAbundance.md

 ## Step 5:Visualise neighbourhoods displaying DA

-To visualize DA results, we build an abstracted graph of neighbourhoods that we can superimpose on the single-cell embedding.
+_"To visualize DA results relating them to the embedding of single cells, we can build an abstracted graph of neighbourhoods that we can superimpose on the single-cell embedding.
+Here each node represents a neighbourhood, while edges indicate how many cells two neighbourhoods have in common.
+Here the layout of nodes is determined by the position of the index cell in the UMAP embedding of all single-cells.
+The neighbourhoods displaying singificant DA are colored by their log-Fold Change."_

 ```{r}
 myMilo <- buildNhoodGraph(myMilo)